cooper/ferret/doc/Keywords.md

 ```

 Shared variable declaration.
 It is named such to reflect its behavior, which is
-to share a variable from an external scope.
-If such a variable does not exist,
+to share a variable from a package or class.

-it is created within the scope containing this keyword.
+Sharing a variable inside a class makes it a public property of the class
+itself.
+Sharing a variable at file scope makes it a public variable of the
+current package.
+The keyword is also used to access public package variables
+in files other than where they are declared.

+`share` is valid only at file and class scopes.

 ```
 package Hello
-share $x        # perhaps $x already exists in another file
+share $x        # perhaps $x already exists in another
+                # file with the same package name
 $x              # no reference error since shared
 ```

-### local
+### var

 ```
-local $<name> [= <value>]
+var $<name> [= <value>]
 ```

 Local variable declaration.
 When a variable is declared with this keyword, the
 operations involving the variable will not affect a variable of the same name in
-any outer scope. `local` is only to be used when the variable already exists
+any outer scope.
+Because a simple assignment to a nonexistent variable has the
+same effect, `var` is typically used as a convenient way to declare a variable
+with an initial undefined value.
+However, it is also useful when creating a new
-outside of the declaration's scope.
+variable distinct from another of the same name in an external scope.

 ```
 $x = 1

 func wontChangeX {
-    local $x = 2
+    var $x = 2
     return $x
 }